Some people chase conflict and thrive on being argumentative. But, for most of us, arguing is not on our list of daily to do’s, especially at work.

 When these things happen, your role isn’t to immediately fly off the handle with anger, but rather to take a step back and listen.
 Listen to what your colleague is trying to tell you versus how their message makes you feel.
 Think objectively to find the truth in their statements.
 With reflection, you’ll often see their criticism was constructive and you did miss the mark.

-Reacting with anger to what I term as “big people talk” at the office is unprofessional and will damage your professional reputation.
+Reacting with anger to what I like to call “big people talk” at the office is unprofessional and will damage your professional reputation.
 Don’t force conflict just because your feelings are hurt and you choose to react poorly to a situation.

 Are You Unable To Let Go